armanijohnny/MacProMiniHackintosh/README.md

 ## Benchmarks

 Just looking at Geekbench 5 numbers on the single core level it beats out all the Macs that Apple sells(iMac Pro, Mac Pro, Macbook Pro, and etc).
 On the multicore level it benchmarks between the iMac Pro 18 core and the Mac Pro 12 Core.
-However either there is some issue with the CPU or the parts I've used but in theory and based on all the benchmarks I've seen from others the multi core should come in over 14,000~ in line with the Mac Pro 16 core.
+However either there is some issue with the CPU or the parts I've used but in theory and based on all the benchmarks I've seen from others the multicore on a 3950X should come in over 14,000~ in line with the Mac Pro 16 core.
 Still it's badass perfomance but possibly I lost out on the silicon lottery.
+I'll reach out to AMD and check some forums on what the issues may be.

 * [Geekbench 5](https://www.geekbench.com/)
   * Single Core: 1,320